1960s Trumpets Pendant Lamp

 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

-Other versions: This 1960s trumpets pendant lamp or pendant chandelier was at least also made as a single pendant lamp.
-The chrome canopy of this lamp was used for many lamps by Massive.
+Other versions: This 1960s trumpets pendant lamp or triple cascading pendant chandelier was at least also made as a single pendant lamp.
+The chrome canopy of this lamp was used for many other lamps made by Massive.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.